KostasMparmparousis/LoginName-Validity-Checker/README.md

 * Locating previous userNames based on *SSN* & *SSNCountry*.
 * Generating new userNames based on *firstName* & *lastName*.

-Evidently, loginNameSuggestor expects to receive a person's:
-* *SSN*.
-* *SSNCountry*.
-* *firstName*.
-* *lastName*.
-* *institution*.

 The endpoint shall propose loginNames that can be safely attributed to a new Account.

 A complete guide is available [here](https://github.com/KostasMparmparousis/LoginName-Validity-Checker/wiki/loginNameSuggestor).

 ### roleFinder
 Search for a person's active Roles in a institution based on a given userName.

-In order for that to happen roleFinder expects to receive a person's:
-* *loginName*.
-* *institution*.

 The endpoint shall decide if a person is a Student, a Member of the Teaching Staff, an Associate, or a combination of the above.

 A complete guide is available [here](https://github.com/KostasMparmparousis/LoginName-Validity-Checker/wiki/roleFinder).

 ## Error Codes